Programmes for Schools

-From 2019 the festivals have benefited through the PLACE Programme, funded by the Scottish Government, City of Edinburgh Council, and the Edinburgh Festivals, and supported and administered by Creative Scotland.
-The PLACE programme is enabling the festivals to expand and innovate in their community engagement, including new programming for schools.
-Recent PLACE funded projects include:
+From 2019 the festivals have benefited through the Platforms for Creative Excellence (PlaCE) Programme, funded by the Scottish Government, City of Edinburgh Council, and the Edinburgh Festivals, and supported and administered by Creative Scotland.
+The PlaCE programme is enabling the festivals to expand and innovate in their community engagement, including new programming for schools.

 - Edinburgh Science Festival Every year, Generation Science offers a programme of interactive shows and hands-on workshops for primary schools, delivered in the classroom.
 The Careers Hive is an interactive showcase for careers in science and technology, targeted at secondary school pupils and designed to highlight opportunities from studying STEM subjects.